clelandlab/quick/docs/Tutorials/mercator.md

 > Note: the total length of the pulse will be the sum of stage lengths, plus 8*sigma, and then pad zeros to the end until integer multiples of clock ticks.
 >
 > The amplitude is limited by the total gain of the pulse.
-Compared to the `const` pulse, the maximum output may be factor of 2 weaker.
+Compared to the `const` pulse, the maximum output of any non-const pulse may be factor of 2 weaker.

 ## Readout Channel Setup